Eugene Weekly: Embezzlement

 In December 2023, the newspaper announced it had lost over $100,000 to an embezzlement scheme by a former business manager, Elisha Young, who had access to their finances.
 The loss left the Weekly with several months of unpaid bills and unable to pay its 10 staff members, who were laid off beginning on December 21.
 The newspaper was put on hiatus due to an unpaid debt to its printer; a fundraising campaign was started on GoFundMe to restart operations.
 In one week, the paper raised more than $100,000 in donations, leading Weekly managers to suggest they could restart printing before the end of January.
 However, managers estimated $188,000 is needed to get the paper out of enough debt to get back on track.
 After receiving $150,000 in donations, the newspaper announced it would resume weekly printing starting Feb.
 8 with roughly 25,000 copies going to newsstands.

 In October 2024, Eugene Weekly received a $100,000 grant from Press Forward to expand its coverage.
 Later that year the paper's co-founder Anita Johnson died.
 Her 60% ownership stake then went into a family trust for her four children who plan to transfer it to editor-in-chief Camilla Mortensen, who wants to convert the Eugene Weekly into a nonprofit organization or give ownership to a purpose trust.

 In July 2025, Young was extradited from Ohio to Lane County and arraigned on theft charges.
+She was sentenced to three years in prison in May 2026.

+On August 1, 2026, Mortensen officially took over as owner.